-On the left of the building, there is a complex of abbots’ stupas.
-Among them, the stupa worshipping the monk Thich Vien Quang is the oldest one.
-Most of the stupas have 3 to 4 floors and there is one special square statue which is the symbol of four immeasurables: love, compassion, empathetic joy, and equanimity (tu, bi, hi, xa).
+On the left of the building is a complex of abbots’ stupas.
+Among them, the stupa worshipping the monk Thich Vien Quang is the oldest.
+Most of the stupas have 3 to 4 floors, and there is one special square statue which is the symbol of four immeasurables: love, compassion, empathetic joy, and equanimity (tu, bi, hi, xa).

 Every year, on Tet holiday or the Vesak, Giac Lam Pagoda attracts many people who come to pray to the Buddha and bring offerings to the deities.
 Because of its long history and quiet location, it is ideal for you to visit the pagoda to see how Buddhists and Vietnamese as a whole pray for good things during these cultural days.

 As a religious place built by a man from China, Giac Lam Pagoda has been renovated and embellished the Vietnamese way, preserving values in terms of architecture, religion, beliefs, and Vietnamese customs.
 Constructed in 1744, the pagoda is a big artifact where you can learn the spiritual values of the Vietnamese ancestors and the culture over time.
 In 1988, the pagoda was recognized as a historical-cultural heritage site by the Ministry of Cultures, Sports, and Tourism, a worthy title given to the witness of decades in Ho Chi Minh City.